 Now you’re likely wondering how to swap out your furnace filter.
 Obviously this will differ depending on what furnace you have, but typically:

-At Climate Control Service Experts Heating & Air Conditioning, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Climate Control Service Experts Heating & Air Conditioning, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 251-202-7503 or schedule an appointment with us online.

 - Open or pull off the air filter panel around the bottom of your furnace to reveal an open compartment.